Is Google Analytics Legal in 2026? EU Rulings, US Lawsuits

 The Netherlands also formally reprimanded Takeaway.com in August 2024 for using GA.
 Germany, Belgium, Spain, and Ireland have not issued formal rulings.

-And here's the detail most articles miss: not a single EU data protection authority has ever said GA4 is compliant.
-Sweden's IMY explicitly noted in its June 2023 ruling that GA4 does not resolve the core transfer problem.
-The issue was never which version of Google Analytics you use.
-It's that Google is an American company subject to American surveillance law.
+One detail gets skipped a lot.
+Not a single EU data protection authority has ever said GA4 is compliant.
+Sweden's IMY put it plainly in its June 2023 ruling: GA4 does not fix the core transfer problem.
+So the question was never which version of Google Analytics you run.
+Google is an American company bound by American surveillance law.
+New version, same flow.

-After the 2022-2023 ruling cascade, Google got a reprieve.
-On July 10, 2023, the European Commission adopted the EU-US Data Privacy Framework (DPF), the third attempt at a legal bridge for transatlantic data transfers.
+After the 2022-2023 rulings, Google caught a break.
+On July 10, 2023, the European Commission adopted the EU-US Data Privacy Framework (DPF), the third attempt at a legal bridge for moving data across the Atlantic.
 Google self-certified under it.
 Regulators paused enforcement.
+GA4 was alive again.

-The two previous bridges were both struck down by the EU Court of Justice.
+The first two bridges were both struck down by the EU Court of Justice.
 Safe Harbor fell in 2015 (Schrems I).
 Privacy Shield fell in 2020 (Schrems II).
-The pattern is clear.
-And the DPF is now under attack from multiple directions simultaneously.
+Two for two.
+The third one is the one holding GA4 up right now, and it's being attacked from several directions at once.

 Three attempts at EU-US data transfers